 - You can create email subscription forms and integrate them with popular email marketing services.

 - There’s entry management right within the wp-admin – you don’t need to go anywhere to see all the entries you received.

 - You can embed the forms anywhere through shortcodes.

 There’s a free version of the plugin available.
 The paid one goes for $39-$349.

-Ninja Forms is one of the more feature-rich plugins out there, and it can give you much more than just contact form functionality.
+Ninja Forms is one of the more feature-rich plugins out there.
+It can give you much more than just contact form functionality.
 You can use it to create subscription forms, surveys, or anything else that can be done through a web form.

 Ninja Forms also takes care of managing form submissions for you right within the WordPress dashboard.

 Creating forms is relatively easy.
 You start by going to Forms / Add New.
 There, you get to use a simplified drag-and-drop interface.
-To add form fields, you have to click on a specific type of field, and then you can realign it similarly to how you’d work with WordPress widgets.
+To add form fields, you have to click on a specific type of field.
+Then you can realign it similarly to how you’d work with WordPress widgets.